arcxingye/EatKano/README_EN.md

 This project is authorized by [BSD 3-Clause License](https://raw.githubusercontent.com/fgfobdpqjs/EatKun/refs/heads/main/LICENSE-code).
 When using this project, please indicate the source/original author and do not publish under the name of the original author.

-README.md and the Wiki of this project (currently unavailable, may exist in the future) are authorized to use [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/fgfobdpqjs/EatKun/refs/heads/main/LICENSE-text).
+`README.md` / `README_EN.md` and the [Wiki](https://github.com/fgfobdpqjs/EatKun/wiki) of this project (currently unavailable, may exist in the future) are authorized to use [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/fgfobdpqjs/EatKun/refs/heads/main/LICENSE-text).
 When using this project, please indicate the source/original author.